Frequently Asked Questions

 Whilst I would love to be able to bring others along to my shoots, it would tend to go against the way I shoot.
 I try to keep my shooting teams as small as possible with only the essential personnel there.
 I am looking into the idea of doing workshops and one on one lessons sometime soon though so if you are interested then let me know via the contact page.

-How to become a full-time portrait photographer?
+How to become a full-time photographer?

 This one I can't really answer because it's going to be different for everybody.
-I started off as a writer/blogger and needed images to go along with the content I was writing plus our social media.
+I started off as a writer/blogger and needed images to go along with the content I was writing plus content for our social media.
 I gradually made the switch over to portrait photography after growing a small base of clients whilst shooting as a hobby.

 How much should I charge?